 From the very top of Bruce Road, the event start is via a series of 12 wave starts (approx. 50 athletes per wave) with the first wave (wave 1A) departing at 9:30am.
 Each consecutive wave departs at 4 minute intervals thereafter until the last wave (wave 6B) departs at 10.14am.
 The staggered start over 44 minutes is necessary to preserve and protect the pristine environment of the Tongariro National Park and enhance the runner experience in the early stages of the event.
-In previous years the event had 6 waves of approx. 100 in each wave and entrants were released over a 30 minute period.
 Wave allocation is based on both times submitted by athletes to complete a flat road half marathon and previous Goat finish times.
 The athletes we predict will be the fastest and have a chance of winning the event will be wave 1A.
 The winning male and winning female will be the first to cross the line so if you believe you have a strong chance of winning the overall event please ask the organisers to consider moving you to wave 1A (if you are not there already).
 All age category winners are based on net time, so your starting wave will not determine your age category placing.
 The minimum age for participation in the event is 16 years on event day.

 Have You Goat What It Takes?